 2021 marked the 20th anniversary of the catastrophic 9.11 attacks, which killed nearly 3,000 people and injured thousands more.
 It is a day in history that should never be forgotten nor repeated.

-‘9.11 Two Decades of Disruption’ is part one of an illuminating docufilm series which analyses the impact that the catastrophic 9.11 attacks had on the insurance industry, national security, government policy and on society.
-This must-see docufilm features a variety of significant and impactful speakers including, former security and intelligence experts, industry leaders, academics and government officials.
-These speakers share their memories, experiences and insights into the attack, the consequences that have shaped global events since, how the (re)insurance industry has evolved over the last 20 years to deal with catastrophic events and the threats that our economies and societies are facing today.
+‘9.11 Two Decades of Disruption’ is an illuminating docufilm series which analyses the impact that the catastrophic 9.11 attacks had on the insurance industry, national security, government policy and on society.
+This must-see docufilm series features a variety of significant and impactful speakers including, former security and intelligence experts, industry leaders, academics and government officials.

 IN THE PAST TWO DECADES OF DISRUPTION, there have been at least: